bow-swift/bow-openapi/Documentation.app/Jekyll/Home.md

 permalink: /docs/
 ---

-# Bow Open API
+# Bow OpenAPI

-Bow Open API is a command line tool to generate a network client written in Swift from an Open API specification that uses the environmental effect type `EnvIO` from [Bow](https://bow-swift.io/).
+Bow OpenAPI is a command line tool to generate a network client written in Swift from an OpenAPI specification that uses the environmental effect type `EnvIO` from [Bow](https://bow-swift.io/).
 Its main features are:

-## Parsing of Open API specifications
+## Parsing of OpenAPI specifications

-Bow Open API is able to consume Open API / Swagger specifications as either JSON or YAML files.
+Bow OpenAPI is able to consume OpenAPI / Swagger specifications as either JSON or YAML files.
 It relies on the `swagger-codegen` command line tool to parse these files, and then provides a set of templates to customize the output of the tool, together with an additional processing of the result.

 ## Pure functional Swift code